MetOffice/lfric_core/documentation/source/how_to_contribute/style_guides/documentation_style_guide.rst

 Copyright
 ---------

-Include a copy of the standard Copyright text in all files (with an appropriate year).
+Include a copy of the standard Copyright text in all files.

 .. code-block:: rst